Disclosure: Top10VPN is editorially independent. We may earn commissions if you buy a VPN through links on our site.

 5. Select a VPN server and click connect: The app interface displays all the servers available and how busy they are.
 There are over 190 P2P-optimized servers in 12 countries.
 Look for the two-arrow icon to indicate a server is P2P-optimized.

-7. Turn on the Always-on feature: There is no kill switch on Android or iOS, but the Always-on-VPN feature will instead automatically reconnect to the VPN if the connection breaks.
+7. Turn on the Always-on feature: There is no kill switch on Android, but the Always-on-VPN feature will instead automatically reconnect to the VPN if the connection breaks.
 Android users need to enable the Always-on feature.
 On iOS, the Always-on feature is permanently activated.

 8. Test your connection for torrent IP leaks.